How To Properly Sanitize And Disinfect Barber Tools & Equipment

 The best ways to disinfect barber tools are spraying, dipping, and immersing them for 10 minutes in the disinfectant solution.
 While immersion is the most effective way to sanitize and disinfect barber tools, but not all tools can be immersed.
-The best rule to keep in mind is: “If you can, immerse it.
+The best rule to remember is: “If you can, immerse it.
 If you can’t, spray it.”

 The best barber disinfectant & sanitizer